Callum Scott Howells

-Callum Scott Howells (born 29 April 1999) is a Welsh actor, singer, and television personality who began his career as a child.
-He is known for his role as Colin Morris-Jones in the Channel 4's 2021 drama It's a Sin.
+Callum Scott Howells (born 29 April 1999) is a Welsh actor and singer.
+He is best known for portraying Colin Morris-Jones on the Channel 4 drama It's a Sin (2021).

 Early life and education

 Howells was born in Pontypridd to parents Alison and Keith and grew up nearby in Tonyrefail and Porth.
 His grandfather, Bryn Howells, was a life member of the Treorchy Male Choir.

-Callum attended Treorchy Comprehensive School where he was head boy.
+Callum attended Treorchy Comprehensive School, where he was Head Boy.
 He took classes with Rhondda Stage School, Superstars in the Making in Barry, and was a member of the National Youth Music Theatre.
 He was scouted by an agent when he was 16 and went on to train at the Royal Welsh College of Music & Drama, graduating in 2020.

 Career

+Early work (2011–2019)

 Howells made his debut in a regional production of Oliver!
 He was a founding member of the boys' choir Only Boys Aloud, performing with them on series 6 of Britain's Got Talent in 2012 and later for Prince Harry and Meghan in 2018.
 He has since become a youth ambassador.

 He appeared in series 2 of the CBBC reality documentary series Show Me What You're Made Of.
 He was 13 at the time.
 He later returned as a guest presenter.
 He worked as a Royal Correspondent on the CBBC series Blue Peter.

 Howells won the 2013 Star of the Stage talent show.
-In 2014, he played Godfrey in Matthew Bourne's New Adventures production of Lord of the Flies at the Wales Millennium Centre.
+In 2014 he played Godfrey in Matthew Bourne's New Adventures production of Lord of the Flies at the Wales Millennium Centre.
 He performed with Treorchy Male Choir in 2015, Pendyrus Male Choir in 2017, and Dunvant Male Choir in 2018.

-When he was 17, Howells auditioned for the singing competition Let It Shine with the song "You'll Be Back" from Hamilton.
+When he was 17 Howells auditioned for the singing competition Let It Shine with the song "You'll Be Back" from Hamilton.
 He was part of Group 4 and made it to the final 25.
 However, he pulled out to make time to play Arpad Laszlo in the West End production of She Loves Me at Menier Chocolate Factory.

-In May 2016 he played the lead role in Blackout, a production in the nationwide Connections programme of the National Theatre.
-The first public review of his acting was headed “Actor to Watch” and read “Callum Scott Howells delivers a performance of ferocious impact.”
+In May 2016 he played the lead role in Blackout, a production in the nationwide "Connections" programme of the National Theatre.
+The first public review of his acting was headed "Actor to Watch" and read "Callum Scott Howells delivers a performance of ferocious impact."

-In March 2019 he appeared at the Other Room Theatre in Cardiff in Crave by Sarah Kane produced by the Royal Welsh College of Music and Drama.
+In March 2019 he appeared at the Other Room Theatre in Cardiff in CRAVE by Sarah Kane.